oasis-tcs/ubl/README.md

 - `echo >trigger.txt` - creates the temporary file
 - `del trigger.txt` - deletes the temporary file

-To determine if the files are ready for sending to the project editors, look in the results in the `archive-only` directory for these files summarizing any problems with the submission:
-- `build.exitcode.{timestamp}.txt` - exit code from the execution of the Ant build script
-- `build.console.{timestamp}.txt` - console log of the execution of the Ant build script
-- `check-ubl-version-stage-ubl-version-pstage.html` - e.g. `check-ubl-2.3-csd05-ubl-2.3-cs01.html` - report of differences between the current version/stage and the previous version/stage
-- `check-ubl-version-stage-ubl-peversion.html` - e.g. `check-ubl-2.3-csd05-ubl-2.2` - report of differences between the current version/stage and the previous version.

-There should be no "`.txt`" files in the returned base directory.
-Various "`.txt`" files are possible to report problems with the build.
-The problems should be explained in the file itself or correlated in the `build.console.{timestamp}.txt` file:
- - `ATTENTION-new-entities.txt` indicates that in the `archive-only/` subdirectory has a `new-entities/` directory with new entity files that were created by your changes to the document, schema summary, and party XML files; if there are any new entity files, you must replace your local copies with those new entities in order for the validation in your XML editor to match the validation results on the server; if the `new-entities` directory does not exist, then there is no need to update your local entity files.
- - `INTEGRITY-PROBLEMS.txt` - there are files referenced in the hub document that do not exist, or there are files that exist and are not referenced in the hub document
- - `LIST-OF-PROBLEM-CODE-LISTS.txt` - genericode files in the `cl/` directory that are not genericode-schema valid
- - `MISMATCHED-TEST-SAMPLES-SH-WARNING.txt` - the number of invocations in the `val/testsamples.sh` script does not match the number of examples
- - `MISMATCHED-TEST-SAMPLES-BAT-WARNING.txt` - the number of invocations in the `val/testsamples.bat` script does not match the number of examples
- - `NDR-SPELL-CHECK-WARNING.txt` - see the `unexpetedWords.txt` for a list of words that are not found in English or the UBL dictionary
- - `UNEXPECTED-SAMPLES-NS-PI-DETAILS.txt` - open the file to see a list of unexpected namespace declarations found in sample files
- - `UNEXPECTED-TEST-RESULT-WARNING.txt` - the `val/test.sh` script did not end cleanly
- - `UNEXPECTED-TEST-SAMPLES-RESULT-WARNING.txt` - at least one invocation in the `val/testsamples.sh` did not validate

-When editors create their final edits, the results from the `git push` should be ready to be published without any modifications.
-If there are errant or unexpected files in the directory, the build process needs to address the discrepancies.

 ## Creating a new release

 The [`build.sh`](build.sh) invocation points to the particular set of parameters to use to create the artefacts.
 The editors maintain this file for the technical committee version of the UBL package.
 Alternative configurations for subcommittees can be created in subcommittee branches of this repository.
 As is true for other maintainers, subcommittee changes are submitted as a pull request to `review`.
 The subcommittee's `build.sh` is not used by the technical committee.